 Summer Special Topics Descriptions

 The PMP Certificate is the most recognized and respected credential in the field of project management.
-The purpose of this course is to prepare eligible, or nearly eligible, students to obtain this certification by integrating an organized study approach, explanations and presentations of the most challenging topics, many practice questions with explanations of the answers, and access to experienced instructors' expertise, and a study cohort group.
+The purpose of this course is to prepare eligible, or nearly eligible, students to obtain this certification by helping them with an organized study approach, by providing explanations and presentations of the most challenging topics, providing many practice questions with explanations of the answers, and access to knowledgeable instructor and a study cohort group.

-Dark Side of leadership will explore behaviors and traits that have been destructive through history to current day.
+The Dark Side of leadership will explore leadership behaviors and traits that have been destructive through history to current day.
 During this class we will analyze destructive leadership behaviors and determine how to address these behaviors when faced with them.
-We will also explore the role of followership related to both positive and negative leadership.
+We will also explore the role of follwership related to both positive and negative leadership.

 LEAN Management, value stream mapping, and other Toyota Way management techniques.

 MGMT-546-004 Small Business: Entrepreneurial Thinking - 3 cr.